otienojoseph/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 3-value_argument - Prints the first argument passed to it
 - 4-concat - Prints two arguments passed to it
 - 5-to_integer - Scripts that converts first argument to an int then print it
+- 6-multi_language_loop - Prints 3 lines but using an array of strings and a loop